ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 selection tool, not a model evaluation tool.

-Atthetimeofwriting,themostpopularalternativestoBLEUare METEOR and COMET (see the â€œâ€? section at the end of this chapter for more details).
+Atthetimeofwriting,themostpopularalternativestoBLEUare METEOR and COMET (see the ""? section at the end of this chapter for more details).

 ### ROUGE Score [](#rouge-score)